-30 Jan Margate: the Haeckels seaweed wrap
+07 Aug Margate: the Haeckels seaweed wrap

 Margate is an arty town.
-It’s also a place of contrasts.
-Many artistic types have moved here from London in search of cheaper living and the seaside.
-Some call it Shoreditch-on-Sea. would call it London Fields-on-Sea.
+It’s also a place of contrasts, of two worlds.
+Some call it Shoreditch-on-Sea.
+I would call it London Fields-on-Sea.
 Yet one in three children in the area live in poverty.
 Many residents are working hard to melt that divide, including filmmaker Dom Bridges, founder of Haeckels.

 Lunch at Angela’s after the Haeckel’s wrap

-Then an early lunch at Angela’s.
+For my winter trip, I had lunch at Angela’s.
 I had come down from London with my 56mm portrait lens to take a picture of Angela.
 To my dismay, the name is merely in homage of Angela, who ran a greengrocer’s from this spot just off Marine Drive in the 1950s.

 The food was good.
 The bread was sourdough from the local Thanet district.
 The view, through the fogged up windows, was of Turner Contemporary,

-Falling foul of Sulphites
+Falling foul of sulphites in wine

-Most wine labels say ‘contains sulphites’, but the dosage level is never indicated.
+Most wine labels say ‘contains sulphites’, but they never indicate the dosage level.
 Sulphites occur naturally, but adding sulphites is not natural.
-It is done to enhance the taste, the appearance and the shelf life.
+Producers do this to enhance the taste, the appearance and the shelf life.
 Organic wine is no better, as being ‘organic’ refers to the way the grapes are grown, and not how the wine is produced.
 Since my experience at Angela’s, I stick to beer in England… apart from restaurants where I can be sure of the wine, such as at 40 Maltby Street.